bsoptei/askkk/README.md

 Simple REPL for communication with a TCP server using the console

 ## Usage

+[Install cargo](https://crates.io/) if you don't have it.
+You can compile & run the project from the project folder using the command line:

 ```sh
 cargo run --release [tcp address]
 ```